Kelly: With Leafs in playoffs, fans have zero expectations

 Every last ounce of it has been laid across the Capitals’ shoulders.
 By the time we get around to Game 4 on Wednesday, Washington is going to come out looking like a group of skating hunchbacks.

-When asked to discuss Cartesian epistemology and the difference between certainty and doubt (possibly not in those exact words) after Tuesday’s game, Capitals defenceman Matt Niskanen told reporters, “Until we change the narrative, that’s going to be the question.”
+When asked to discuss Cartesian epistemology and the difference between certainty and doubt (possibly not in those exact words) after Monday’s game, Capitals defenceman Matt Niskanen told reporters, “Until we change the narrative, that’s going to be the question.”

 Whenever a hockey player begins philosophizing in public, or starts using words like “narrative,” you know he is not in a good headspace.
 The terrible thing about doubt is that as soon as you stop to consider it, you are – ipso facto – doubting.